art70x/site-scrape/README.md

 ## Credits

-- Some of the CSS code is copied from [MFM-347/VLayer](https://github.com/MFM-347/VLayer)
+- Some of the code is copied from [MFM-347/VLayer](https://github.com/MFM-347/VLayer)

 ## License